kudzizvomuya/kudzizvomuya/Sample Comapany.md

 ### 3.1 Check & Create Units of Measurement

 ### 3.2 Create Brands for different products
+> Home > Stock > Brand
+- Add product brands for stock and fixed assets

 ### 3.3 Import Items Using Data Import Tool,
+> Home > Data Import and Settings > Import Data
+- Create import list based on the doc type

 ## Import Contact and Addresses
 Home > CRM > Sales Pipeline > Contact

-Create one contact with all details then import customers using data import tool,## take not of adding 1 on default email and number so that they appear
+- Create one contact with all details then import customers using data import tool,## take not of adding 1 on default email and number so that they appear

 ## STEP 4 - Configuring Buying